4 Best Ketamine Clinics in Pittsburgh (2026) — Verified & Reviewed

 Behind this data: Behind these numbers: FDA Spravato REMS provider data, UPMC public faculty information for the Center for Interventional Psychiatry, HealingMaps’ verified Pittsburgh clinic listings (cross-referenced with clinic-published pricing pages), CDC BRFSS Pennsylvania mental-health prevalence, U.S. Census ACS for Allegheny County, and HealingMaps’ national IV ketamine pricing scrape (n=65 clinics with confirmed per-session rates).

-What this means for you: Pittsburgh is one of the strongest interventional-psychiatry markets in our entire 32+ city series — UPMC’s national-tier academic full stack (the only Best-Of clinic with Deep Brain Stimulation), tiered transparent IV pricing at The Good Drop, and TMS+IV+KAP integration at Pittsburgh Ketamine.
-The practical decision usually turns on (1) case complexity (UPMC for refractory), (2) cost-of-trial flexibility (The Good Drop’s tiered pricing), or (3) modality sequencing under one team (Pittsburgh Ketamine).
+What this means for you: Pittsburgh remains one of the strongest interventional-psychiatry markets in our entire 32+ city series — anchored by UPMC’s national-tier academic full stack (the only Best-Of clinic with Deep Brain Stimulation), with wide insurance-covered Spravato access through New Directions Mental Health, The Nexus Group, and Altheda Medical Center.
+The practical decision usually turns on (1) case complexity (UPMC for refractory cases and IV ketamine), and (2) which insurance-covered Spravato center is closest and fastest to start.
 Use the calculator below to model your scenario.

 Pittsburgh, Pennsylvania Ketamine Treatment Cost Calculator